berbix/berbix-node/README.md

 Optional.
 The format of the image.
 Acceptable values at time of writing are `"image/jpeg"` or `"image/jpg"` or `"image/png"`.
 Reach out to success@berbix.com if you need support for another image format.

+##### `supplementaryData:  {extractedBarcode: {barcodeType: string, extractedData: string}} | undefined`

+Optional.
+If data has already been extracted from a barcode in the image, this property may be provided.
+The only supported value for `barcodeType` as of writing is `pdf417`.
+The `extractedData` property should hold the base64-encoded data that's been extracted from the barcode.

 ### `IssueDetails`

 #### Properties